 Fitness, at its core, seeks to alter the way the body works.
 As in, improve the efficiency of how the body gets and spends energy.
 The heart is at the centre of this important process.

 It powers everything at rest and especially when working out.
 That is why it’s important to understand how it performs when subjected to different levels of strain.

 Understanding your heart rate is the first step in improving your fitness results.
 That’s why you need a heart rate sensor to provide this information.
 Of the hundreds of monitors available, the Scosche Rhythm+ heart rate monitor easily stands out.
 It has great design and performance.
 We’ll discuss it in detail.

-Welcome to the Scosche Rhythm+ Armband Heart Rate Monitor Review 2020 [MUST READ].
-Here’s a breakdown of what we’ll cover in the subsequent sections:
+Welcome to the Scosche Rhythm+ Armband Heart Rate Monitor Review.

 - About the “Scosche” brand